 Plugin Configurations

-Configuration files allow users to change certain behavior and functionality of Plugins.
+Configuration files allow users to change certain behavior and functionality of plugins.
 This guide will outline how to use them.

 Format

-however these are not natively supported by Paper so will not be covered in this guide.
+By default, plugins use a YAML configuration format (.yml file).
+Other formats, such as JSON or TOML, can be used; however, these are not natively supported by Paper, so they will not be covered in this guide.

-pair structure as you would have seen in your plugin.yml.
+YAML works by having a tree-like key: value pair structure, as you would have seen in your plugin.yml.
+An example would look like this:

 root: